shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

   "body": {
   }
 ```
-A cancelled order cannot change to in-progress state unless it is reopened again.
+A *canceled* order cannot change to an *in-progress* state unless it is reopened again.

 ### Order delivery

-The order delivery state represents the state of the delivery. `reopen`, `ship`, `ship_partially`, `cancel`, `retour`,
+The order delivery state represents the state of the delivery. `reopen`, `ship`, `ship_partially`, `cancel`, `retour`, and `retour_partially` are the states associated with order delivery.

-`retour_partially` are the states associated with order delivery.
+Below is a sample request that sets the delivery state to *fail*:

 ```json http
 {